© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ebchester (Vindomora) Roman station is a scheduled monument protected by Historic England under reference 1002336.
 View the official record →

-Ebchester is a Roman auxiliary fort situated in County Durham that served as the military station of Vindomora along Hadrian's Wall frontier system.
+Ebchester, known in antiquity as Vindomora, is a Roman auxiliary fort situated in County Durham in the north of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002336.

 Ebchester (Vindomora) Roman station is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002336.